erinnnelson/sei-p1/README.md

 **Misc**

+* Make strike tracker bigger and highlighted when strikes !== 0

 * Create a nicer border for the body on laptop/desktop

 * Give New Game button a z-index so that drop shadow is masked by the game board